nikomayra/places-central-zoner/README.md

 ## Potential future improvements

 - Update to Autocomplete from Places (NEW) using "Data API" & Sessions.
+- Add debounce between text field inputs and actual Autocomplete API calls.
+Only search once a few letters have been typed to save calls.
+Would need to use webservice version of Autocomplete with lots of logic.
+New component.
 - Use vanilla google Maps JS instead of vis.gl library stuff.
+- Return the next best cluster/zone if none pass the evaluation function - also notify the user somehow.